AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

 1. Extend an existing Core Component with additional properties and content.
 2. Understand the basic of Component Inheritance with the use of `sling:resourceSuperType`.
-3. Learn how to leverage the [Delegation Pattern](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) for Sling Models to re-use existing logic and functionality.
+3. Learn how to use the [Delegation Pattern](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) for Sling Models to reuse existing logic and functionality.

 ## What you will build

-In this chapter a new `Card` component will be created.
-The `Card` component will extend the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) adding additional content fields like a Title and a Call To Action button to perform the role of a teaser for other content within the SPA.
+In this chapter, a new `Card` component is created.
+The `Card` component extends the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) adding additional content fields like a Title and a Call To Action button to perform the role of a teaser for other content within the SPA.

 ![Final Authoring of Card Component](assets/extend-component/final-authoring-card.png)

 >[!NOTE]
 >
-> In a real-world implementation it may be more appropriate to simply use the [Teaser Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/teaser.html) then extending the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) to make a `Card` component depending on project requirements.
+> In a real-world implementation it may be more appropriate to simply use the [Teaser Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/teaser.html) than extending the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) to make a `Card` component depending on project requirements.
 It is always recommended to use [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) directly when possible.

 ## Prerequisites